hiramegl/AaMidiOscControllers/README.md

 The BCR2000 is programmed to support up to 6 MIDI channels with 56 encoders (32 + 24),
 giving you the possibility to change 336 parameters quickly!
+Bank 7 is used to controll all EQ3 equalizers of return tracks at once (low, mid, high filter mode).

 # Instructions